 Whether you’re creating images in something like Stencil or simply adding your own or stock photos, it helps to break up the text with at least one image in your post.

 Be sure to fill out the alt tag information to describe your image and include your keyword phrase.
+Look for opportunities to use your keyword and semantic keywords in your captions as well.

 Edit your meta description